T. O. Morrow: Post-Crisis

 Morrow was not seen again for some time until the JLA re-formed.
 Morrow (apparently over his confused and delusional ways) teamed up with Professor Ivo to create the Tomorrow Woman.
 She was placed with the JLA during their recruitment drive to infiltrate and destroy the team, but like Morrow's last creation, Red Tornado, she would not follow her programming and fought with the JLA.
 Morrow and Ivo were both captured and sent to Belle Reve.
 Ivo and he bickered over who had done better work on her, whether Ivo on her body or Morrow on her mind; Morrow won by demonstrating she had shaken off her programming, which instructed her to kill the JLA, and as did Red Tornado, had discovered emotions and was developing as a real human being.
 While in prison, Morrow grew weary of Ivo's boasting about his creation, Amazo.
 To spite Ivo, Morrow contacted the JLA and gave them information about Amazo's plan to break the mad scientists out of Belle Reve, but he gave them misinformation and Amazo attacked the JLA.

 Morrow was able to escape Belle Reve and he greatly tampered with the timeline.
 He returned to the time of the Justice Society of America and made many technological advancements that would allow his idea of a perfect future to exist.
-The JLA from the year 2000 went back to the JSA in 1941 to try and stop Morrow, but they were too late.
+The JLA from the year 2000 went back to the JSA in 1941 to try to stop Morrow, but they were too late.
 Morrow had already made several changes to the timestream that would set up his idea of a perfect world.
 When his plans did not work out, Morrow traveled back in time and attempted to kill his mother.
-He believed that if he would have been stronger had be been raised as an orphan.
+He believed that he would have been stronger if he had been raised as an orphan.
 Jay Garrick was able to intervene and show Morrow what he was about to do.
 Morrow changed his mind and allowed the JLA to capture him.